THE ROAD FROM NERVOUS TO CONFIDENT

 Most people can recall their first tentative bike ride for years.
 Once you could successfully balance your nerves and body on those two wheels and pedal off into the sunset, all that earlier worry, fear and self-doubt probably fell away instantaneously.
 And you probably never looked back!
 After all, it’s as easy as learning to ride a bike… isn’t it? 😉

 Sprint forward a decade or two, and you might find yourself handing this skill to your offspring or maybe your offspring’s offspring.
 You might imagine the experience as an immediately joyous event where the little one jumps on their new bike, full of courage and confidence, and… well, job done!
 That might happen.
 But it might not (sorry!).
-So, here’s the advice you’ll need to help manage everyone’s feelings about it, including your own.
+So, here’s some cycling tips you’ll need to help manage everyone’s feelings about it, including your own.

 Through learning to ride a bike, your child will discover their own emotional and physical capacity to confront worries, achieve mastery and reign victorious over a challenge that felt way too difficult at first.
 We repeat this cycle throughout our lives, and your mini-me has already done this multiple times from birth with various obstacles, such as learning to roll over, crawl, stand, walk, use cutlery and so much more.
 You’ll need this gem of information at a few of the crunch points ahead, as you’ll see.

 Being familiar with and using the straight A's method will help you make sure the brakes won’t stay on for too long: